The Israel Lobby and U.S. Foreign Policy: Mixed reviews

 In describing the last of three "surprising weaknesses" of the paper, Eric Alterman writes in The Nation, "Third, while it's fair to call AIPAC obnoxious and even anti-democratic, the same can often be said about, say, the NRA, Big Pharma and other powerful lobbies.
 The authors note this but often seem to forget it.
 This has the effect of making the Jews who read the paper feel unfairly singled out and inspires much emotionally driven mishigas (craziness) in reaction.
 Do these problems justify the inference that the authors are anti-Semitic?
 Of course not."

 In an extended review for Salon, Michelle Goldberg writes about some "baffling omissions," e.g.: "Amazingly, Walt and Mearsheimer don't even mention Fatah or Black September, Munich or Entebbe.
 One might argue that Israel has killed more Palestinians than visa [sic] versa, but it doesn't change the role of spectacular Palestinian terrorism in shaping American attitudes toward Israel."
 She also finds valuable points: "Walt and Mearsheimer are correct, after all, in arguing that discussion about Israel is hugely circumscribed in mainstream American media and politics....
 Indeed, one can find far more critical coverage of the Israeli occupation in liberal Israeli newspapers like Haaretz than in any American daily."

 Michael Massing, contributing editor of the Columbia Journalism Review, writes:

 "The lack of a clearer and fuller account of Palestinian violence is a serious failing of the essay.
 Its tendency to emphasize Israel's offenses while largely overlooking those of its adversaries has troubled even many doves."
 On the other hand, he writes:

 "The nasty campaign waged against John Mearsheimer and Stephen Walt has itself provided an excellent example of the bullying tactics used by the lobby and its supporters.
 The wide attention their argument has received shows that, in this case, those efforts have not entirely succeeded.
 Despite its many flaws, their essay has performed a very useful service in forcing into the open a subject that has for too long remained taboo."

-Stephen Zunes, professor of politics at the University of San Francisco, gives a detailed point by point critique of the paper.
+Stephen Zunes, professor of politics at the University of San Francisco, gives a point by point critique of the paper.
 Zunes also writes that "The authors have also been unfairly criticized for supposedly distorting the history of the Israeli-Palestinian conflict, though their overview is generally quite accurate," and agreed with Joseph Massad's interpretation of Mearsheimer's and Walt's argument: "[T]here is something quite convenient and discomfortingly familiar about the tendency to blame an allegedly powerful and wealthy group of Jews for the overall direction of an increasingly controversial U.S. policy."